Your Privacy Matters

 Notes

 1. King Laius consulted the oracle at Delphi as to whether his wife, Queen Jocasta, would ever have children.
-He was told that any boy born from their union would end up killing his father.
+The oracle told him that any boy born from their union would end up killing his father.
 Therefore, when a boy, Oedipus, was born, they left him out on a hillside to die.
 Oedipus was spared but due to the sequence of events grew up ignorant of who his true parents were.
-In a classic example of a self-fulfilling prophecy, Oedipus ends up killing Laius precisely because he doesn’t know who he is – which one can assume would not have happened had Laius not heard the prophecy in the first place!
+In a classic example of a self-fulfilling prophecy, Oedipus kills Laius precisely because he doesn’t know who he is.
+(Which one can assume would not have happened had Laius not heard the prophecy in the first place!)

 2. This example is deliberately simplistic.
 In reality a majority of items are likely to display more normally distributed demand, but these two extreme examples illustrate the point with a minimum of statistics.